Shop and Save on New York State Health Insurance

 DEHP is a plastic polymer found in a variety of products.
 It is used as a plasticizer or softener for most PVC medical devices like tubings and intravenous bags.

 DEHP does two things to increase fat development, Park said.
 It reduces androgen’s effect and disrupts thyroid functions.
-Androgen is a male sex hormone which lowers body-mass index (BMI) while thyroid hormones regulate metabolism.
+Androgen is a male sex hormone that lowers body mass index (BMI) while thyroid hormones regulate metabolism.

 Phthalates have also been linked to low birth weight, testicular cancer, genital deformation, reproductive problems, and male breast enlargement.